 2. How much can you do on your own?

 Here it is a matter of balancing time, know-how and money.
 For many gardeners much of the charm is doing everything single-handedly.
 Others hire professionals: garden designers or landscapers.
 But you’re seldom totally alone.
-You can always ask your neighbours for help.
+You can always ask your family, friends, and neighbours for help.

 3. What are the climate conditions where you live?

 There can be many different types of hardiness zones in one single country.
 A good start is to ask your local garden centre or plant nursery for advice.
-They know everything there is to know about vegetation, climate and soil.
-Randomly buying plants without checking first can turn out to be an expensive venture.
+They should know everything there is to know about plants, the local climate and soil types.
+Randomly buying plants without checking if they are suitable first can turn out to be an expensive and disappointing venture.

 5. Quality pays off

-Naturally, there are cheap tools and low-priced flowers to be found at supermarkets.
-But plants don’t flourish in bad, oligotrophic soils.
+Naturally, there are cheap tools and low-priced flowers to be found .
+But plants don’t grow well in poor soils so, if you have to buy soil make sure it is of the best quality you can afford so even the cheap flowers can flourish.
 Tools should last more than a single season.
 Buy quality tools and materials!
-Buy fewer but more expensive things and they’ll last for a much longer time.
+Buy fewer but better designed and made tools and they’ll last for a much longer time.
+They are also likely to be more effective and comfortable to use too.

 6. Share with friends and neighbours